HamzaDLM/games_py/neural_net/README.md

 ### Network of perceptrons

-Generall, a perceptron won't be able to do much, so to accomplish a task such as predicting hand-written numbers we need a network of perceptrons that is basically layers of perceptrons put in front of each other.
+Generally, a perceptron won't be able to do much, so to accomplish a task such as predicting hand-written numbers we need a network of perceptrons that is basically layers of perceptrons put in front of each other.
 The layers between the inputs and the output are called hidden layers.
 An example of a two hidden layered network looks like the following:

 ![](data/2.png)